davide-aloi/davide-aloi/README.md

 ### Hi there 👋

-I am a Doctoral Researcher at the Centre for Human Brain Health (Birmingham, UK) working in the field of neuroimaging and neuroscience.
+I am currently working as a researcher at Epam Systems - Research and Insights.
+At the same time, I am finishing my PhD at the Centre for Human Brain Health (Birmingham, UK) in the field of neuroimaging and neuroscience.
 I am interested in computer programming, human-computer interaction and data science.
-I am currently working on Disorders of Consciousness (such as vegetative state or coma), and I am studying new possible therapeutic approaches using techniques as MRI, EEG and non-invasive brain stimulation.
+During my PhD, I worked on Disorders of Consciousness (such as vegetative state or coma), and on new possible therapeutic approaches using techniques as MRI, EEG and non-invasive brain stimulation.

-## Ongoing projects:
+## Some PhD projects:
 - I am currently investigating the relationship between connectivity changes in the brain following brain stimulation, and electric field characteristics estimated by MRI-derived models ([repository](https://github.com/Davi93/wp1_2_roast)).
 - I am also reorganising all the functions and scripts I wrote during my PhD ([repository](https://github.com/Davi93/mri_scripts)).
 These are mainly MRI utilities or functions to visualise data / results from MRI/fMRI analyses.
 I'm still working on this.
 - [Brain pathology classification using FastAI](https://github.com/Davi93/idmlp_project): this is a very simple project for the course Introduction to Deep (Machine) Learning for Physicists 2022 (University of Warwick).